 2> forward clockQualityDetailsLevel to upper layers.

 For issue 2, it is not decided if the eventID is always provided in DLInformationTransfer.
 Currently the eventID is optionally signaled independently of clockQualityDetails.
 This comes from the assumption that there is no real association with the actual content/information of the TSS information, rather that it is independent and added as convenience for the UE to receive and store the currently used eventID, rather than require the UE to read SIB9 upon receiving the DLInformationTransfer.
-Providing the eventID has been suggested to may alleviate some potential issues in sequential population of the variables.
+Providing the eventID has been suggested alleviate some potential issues in sequential population of the variables.
 Note that in case the reception of TSS information in DLInformationTransfer is apriori a transition to connected due to changed eventID (or gNB Identity) triggered by NAS, the corresponding eventID has already been stored.
 In any case, it can be up to reasonable implementation on if the eventId is present to the TSS information at initial configuration or if the UE use a stored or received eventID in SIB9.

 Proposal 2: eventID is optionally present in DLInformationTransfer (no change).

 Additionally in issue 2, it is FFS if storing/replacing gNB Identity should be added here.
 Note that this means that upon receiving DLInformationTransfer the UE is required to calculate and store the gNB Identity using gNB-ID-Length provided.
-As this information is needed only at mobility and anyway assumed to be obtained by the UE in those cases (UE currently will store SIB1 information upon receiving it), it can be up to UE implementation at which point to acquire/update and calculate the gNB Identity from stored SIB1 information.
+As this information is needed only at mobility and anyway assumed to be obtained by the UE in those cases (UE will store SIB1 information upon receiving it), it can be up to UE implementation at which point to acquire/update and calculate the gNB Identity from stored SIB1 information.

 Extract 38.331: